|Bodleian, Oxford (Weston Library). Reader goes to|

 - When I first arrived, I walked through several doors that were like submarine or space ship interlocks, and then down a cavernous escalator.
 The books I needed were at the other end of the huge BnF plaza, a walk I feel sure was a quarter-mile long.

-- I had to go back to the admission office because somehow I had been misclassified.
-I still have no clue what the problem was but it was very important.
+- I had to go back to the admission office because somehow I as a reader had been misclassified by the Bureau of Accréditation.
+I still have no clue what the problem was but the classification is a matter of highest importance to everyone in the library and the fact that I didn't care was of zero interest to anyone.

 - So on my first day at the library, I must have walked a full mile inside the library, from one office to another and back again.
 As Gen. Pierre Bosquet said of the Charge of the Light Brigade at Balaclava: "C'est magnifique, mais ce n'est pas la guerre."

 - I was looking for books on French heraldry and found a gap in the books on the shelves.
 There was no explanation on the shelf for the gap.
 I went to the desk and they advised me that all the heraldry books were filed together in the middle of the aisle, some distance from the shelves where the number order would suggest they would be located.
-I started to point out the problem until, as I talked, it dawned on me that I was just exposing to ridicule my simple Anglo-Saxon peasant mind, expecting things to be in the right order instead of appreciating the elegant waythe BnF provides special status for their "armes".
+I started to point out the difficulty posed to a visitor so that it could be fixed, until, as I talked, it dawned on me that the difficulty was built into the library.
+I was simply exposing to ridicule my simple Anglo-Saxon peasant mind, which tries to make things efficient and ignores the impact on the work place, the Code du Travail [http://nyti.ms/2wvvanC].
+So I interrupted myself 🙊and decided to go with the flow.
+Just don't expect things to be in the right order and instead appreciate the ancient régime way the BnF provides special status for their armes.

 - I think you need to buy a new ticket every day you enter the BnF.
-They provide three "gratuit".
+They provide three of them gratuits.
 I don't pretend to understand where or when you produce these tickets.
 I hope I never have to find out.